Developing young talent to become successful young agents is not easy.

 “My father, who started an agency from scratch … I’ve learned almost everything I know from him.”

 Another key to success — critical thinking skills, Brown says.
-Brown, who’s built a team of successful young agents specializing in niche construction accounts nationwide, looks for people with drive and the ability to think critically.
+Brown, who’s built of team of successful young agents specializing in niche construction accounts nationwide, looks for people with drive and the ability to think critically.

 “What I mean by the ability to think critically is that as an agent, you’re going to get beat up those first couple of years; it’s going to be emotionally taxing on you.
 But if you can think past that and think, ‘Where do I go from here?’
 This person said no, but ‘how am I going to change what I’m doing today to focus more on that person’s needs?’
 Or if they have a problem, ‘how can I critically think around a situation and come up with a solution?'”